Building your site with SEO in mind

 Writing title, description and keywords tags

-Each of these meta tags; title, description and keywords tags, can be added to your site by clicking on Page > Page Properties > Metadata.
+Each of these meta tags; title, description and keywords tags, can be added to your site by clicking Page > Metadata.

 - The area labeled Page Title is where you put your title tag.
 Your page title tag should include the main keyword or concept of your page, your business or website name and, if relevant, your location and should be under 70 characters long.
 Here's a basic example: